ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Security considerations in {{Section 6 of !RFC8914}} apply to this document, except the guard against using EDE content to alter DNS protocol processing.
-The guard is relaxed in the current specification as it mandates encryption and recommends the use of an authenticated connection to the DNS server, while {{!RFC8914}} assumes that EDE information is unauthenticated and sent over clear text.
+The guard is relaxed in the current specification as it mandates DNS encryption and recommends the use of an authenticated connection to the DNS server, while {{!RFC8914}} assumes that EDE information is unauthenticated and sent over clear text.